theresurgence/cnareader/README.md

 # cnareader

-cnareader is a terminal user interface client for reading news from Channel News Asia.
+cnareader is a terminal user interface client for reading news from [Channel News Asia](https://www.channelnewsasia.com) .
 It aims to give users a distraction and bloat free experience.

 ### Main Menu